Home » Hostile Work Environments and Workplace Harassment » What is a Hostile Work Environment?

 What is emotional distress?
 Emotional distress is mental anguish caused by offensive, threatening, or demeaning behavior at work.
 Emotional distress damages compensate employees for their emotional pain and suffering.

 If a supervisor causes emotional distress or a coworker recklessly or intentionally inflicts emotional distress, you may have a case.
-A hostile work environment attorney can help you decide whether to file a lawsuit.
+A hostile work environment lawyer can help you decide whether to file a lawsuit.

 Learn more about emotional distress damages.